 The Everyman: While Ben and Karen are portrayed as extremely challenging, Jake is by far the most normal of the three children.
 Lampshaded by Pete in series 5.

 Like Father, Like Son: Pete considers him this, though Sue disagrees.
-While Jake is noticeably 'cooler' in the fourth season, for most of the show Pete does have a point as they're both sensitive, rather geeky, badly bullied, struggle with girls and frequently play peacemaker.
+For most of the show Pete does have a point as they're both sensitive, rather geeky, badly bullied, struggle with girls and frequently play peacemaker.
+However he's noticeably 'cooler' in the fourth and fifth seasons and the similarities between Pete and Ben become more apparent.

 The Quiet One: Is this in his chaotic household.
 Season 2 has his exhausted parents arguing over who gets sit next to him on the plane.